Business Analyst Interview Questions and Answers

 So in a nutshell, a Business Analyst will have to work on a continuous basis with a motive of improving the clients business.

 Q2.
-What is the typical role of a Business Analyst, what does he do and what are his responsibilities?
+What is the typical role of a Business Analyst, What does he do and What are his responsibilities?

-This is a typical question that would be quintessential to be answered by every candidate who is appearing for the job.The most important responsibility of a business analyst, you could sum up as saying would be that of excellent communication conduit.
+Ans: This is a typical question that would be quintessential to be answered by every candidate who is appearing for the job.The most important responsibility of a business analyst, you could sum up as saying would be that of excellent communication conduit.

 He or she would be required to conduct this smooth communication between the actual stakeholders and the entire team that is present.
 Remember, it depends upon organization to organization to answer such a question.